Honorable Mention

 My main goal for taking macro/close-up photographs of abandoned antique motor vehicles that are decaying away along the Historic U.S. Route 66 is: How do I make the old, ugly, and the discarded look beautiful, strong, and colorful again?
 And why do I see faces everywhere I look?
 Who is always watching me?
 Are they spirits or other worldly beings like the supernatural?
 Or did the people who originally make these antique motor vehicles (like the ones who bent the metal to create the automobile to the ones who actually had to paint it), plus, the universe's energy source called sand, wind, and rain (that has been hitting this motor vehicle for five to ten decades straight) are transferring all their different energy sources into one another and somehow someway are forming into a brand new source of energy / life and that is what we see instead?
 And how do I properly capture these *new beings* in their true essence, full of color & full of life?
 AUTHOR

-My mission with abstract/fine-art photography is to reveal to the world that even in death & decay, there is still beauty, as well as a new source of energy/life that wants to be born into this world, just in another way.
-We just need to look at it from a different light, a different perspective.
-Life truly never ends!
-It just gets reborn into this world again & again as another essence, another beautiful being.
-Just like how a caterpillar gruesomely transforms into a butterfly!
+My mission is to reveal to the world that even in death and decay, there is still beauty and a new source of energy or life that wants to be born into this world, just in another way.
+We just need to look at it from a different light, a different perspective – just like how a caterpillar dramatically transforms into a butterfly!

-I also give my limited-edition abstract/fine-art photographs another kind of *rebirth*, by printing them on materials close to what they were originally born on.
-My macro/close-up photographs of metal decay are printed on archival metal; my macro/close-up photographs of decaying plastic are printed on archival acrylic (which is a plastic); to etc. It is my way of making sure my abstract/fine-art photographs become more life-like than ever before; making them seem like the actual objects that I photographed in the first place.
+I also give my limited-edition photographs another kind of rebirth by printing them on materials similar to their original forms.
+My close-up photographs of metal decay are printed on archival metal, while my close-up photographs of decaying plastic are printed on archival acrylic, which is also plastic.
+This approach ensures that my conceptual abstract photographs become more lifelike than ever before, making them resemble the actual objects that I photographed.